Cathy King: Executive Director

 Michelle Lopez (Nevada Program): Community and Media Manager

-I graduated from the University of Nevada in 2018 with a Bachelors in Human Development and Family Studies.
-I assist with finding outreach opportunities, creating our monthly newsletters for both Utah and Nevada, social media posts, website development, fundraising opportunities, obtaining and retaining volunteers, finance reports for Nevada and more.
-I feel lucky to work for an organization that helps incarcerated veterans, veterans and shelter dogs!
+Michelle graduated from the University of Nevada in 2018 with a Bachelors in Human Development and Family Studies.
+Michelle assists with marketing efforts, website development, fundraising opportunities, obtaining and retaining volunteers, finance reports for Nevada and more.
+Michelle's favorite part of the job is participating in class and seeing our veterans achieve their goals!